ColonelPanicks/openflight-compute-wip/README.md

 To support FQDNs for a custom domain on Azure & AWS a little bit of preparation is needed.
 The instructions below explain how to point a subdomain hosted externally to both platforms at the two platforms in order to allow for custom FQDNS.

 The subdomains need to be set for both the `AWS_DOMAIN` and `AZURE_DOMAIN` application-wide settings in `settings.sh`.
-Additionally the `AZURE_DOMAIN_RG` needs to be set to the resource group where the DNS Zone exists. (_Note: these settings can be overridden on a per-config basis_)
+Additionally the `AWS_DOMAIN_ID` needs to be set to the ID of the Route53 zone and the `AZURE_DOMAIN_RG` needs to be set to the resource group where the DNS Zone exists. (_Note: these settings can be overridden on a per-config basis_)

 ### AWS